-Europa: Our best shot at finding alien life? - BBC News
+Europa: Our best shot at finding alien life?

 "The fact that there's liquid water underneath the surface which we know from previous missions, in particular from the magnetometer observations made by the Galileo spacecraft as it flew past [in the 1990s], makes it one of the most exciting potential targets to look for life," says Prof Andrew Coates of UCL's Mullard Space Science Laboratory in Surrey, UK.

-Europa's briny deep might extend 80-170km into the moon's interior, meaning it could be holding twice as much liquid water as there is in all of Earth's oceans.
+Europa's dark, briny deep might extend 80-170km into the moon's interior, meaning it could be holding twice as much liquid water as there is in all of Earth's oceans.
 And while water is one vital prerequisite for life, Europa's ocean might have others - such as a source of chemical energy for microbes.

+However, the ice shell that surrounds the ocean is thought to be tens of kilometres thick.
+On the face of it, this might make any notions of exploring Europa's watery depths seem like a far-off fantasy.

-What's more, the ocean may communicate with the surface through a number of means, including warm blobs of ice from below rising up through the ice shell.
-So studying the surface could provide clues to what's going on in the ocean.
+Luckily, scientists think there are a number of ways for the ocean to communicate with the surface.
+For example, the physical process of heat transfer known as convection may cause warm blobs of ice located deep within the shell to travel upwards to the surface.
+So studying the moon's outer face could provide clues to what's going on far beneath it.

 Now, Nasa is priming two missions to explore this intriguing world.
 Both have been discussed here at the 48th Lunar and Planetary Science Conference (LPSC) in Houston.
 The first is a flyby mission called Europa Clipper that would likely launch in 2022.
 The second is a lander mission that would follow a few years later.

-Dr Robert Pappalardo, from Nasa's Jet Propulsion Laboratory, is Clipper's project scientist.
+Dr Robert Pappalardo, from Nasa's Jet Propulsion Laboratory (JPL), is Clipper's project scientist.

 "We're really trying to get at Europa's potential habitability, the ingredients for life: water, and whether there's chemical energy for life," he tells me.
 "We do that by trying to understand the ocean and the ice shell, the composition and the geology.
 And mixed into those is the level of current activity at Europa."

-Clipper carries a payload of nine instruments, including a camera that will image most of the surface; spectrometers to understand the surface composition; ice-penetrating radar to map the ice shell in three dimensions and find water beneath the surface; and a magnetometer to characterise the ocean.
+Clipper carries a payload of nine instruments, including a camera that will image most of the surface; spectrometers to understand its composition; ice-penetrating radar to map the ice shell in three dimensions and find water beneath the ice shell; and a magnetometer to characterise the ocean.

 However, since the Galileo spacecraft provided evidence for an ocean in the 1990s, we've learned that Europa isn't one of a kind.